lussierc/africa_db/writing/report.md

 The first query used to answer this question gets the country name and inequality percentage ranking from the HPI table where the region is either Sub-Saharan Africa or the MENA region so that only African countries are outputted.
 The second query selects the year ("Time"), Country Name, and GDP Per Capita from the DevIndicators table, which is being used explicitly because it contains GDP Per Capita information.
 Additionally, this query uses "OR" statements to find and display data from African countries only.

 ##### Results
-Here are just a portion of our results, which combines the content from both the above queries:
+Here are just a portion of our results, which combines the content from both of the above queries:
 ```
 Country - Inequality % - GDP Per Capita
 Mauritius - 17% - 533.313655